Computer Science (CS)

 1213 Graphic Design Studio (3) F

-Emphasis on using the microcomputer as a decision-making tool.
-Theory and applications of various software packages, including word processing, electronic spreadsheets, databases, and presentation software.
-Prerequisite: satisfaction of information technology proficiency requirement.
-Lecture/Laboratory, 3 hours.
+Emphasis on using the computer as a decision-making tool.
+Theory and applications of various software packages, including word processing, electronic spreadsheets, databases and presentation software.
+Prerequisites: None.
+Lecture/laboratory, 3 hours.

 2223 Web Application Development I (3) F, SU

 Survey of Web development techniques.
 Emphasis on developing and maintaining websites with topics including basic Web site design, HTML, XHTML, and CSS coding.
 Use of content management systems (CMS) and software packages such as Photoshop.
 Prerequisites: None.
 This course may satisfy the SALT Tier II requirement.

 Provides an introduction to human-computer interface design and evaluation with an emphasis on graphical user interfaces for software products.
 Covers design principles and theory, web usability and selected basic research in the areas of human factors and human cognition.
 Prerequisite: IT 2223 with a grade of “C” or higher.